emtneutrino/races/README.md

 `/races register (laps) (DNF timeout)` - register your race; (laps) defaults to 1 lap; (DNF timeout) defaults to 120 seconds\
 `/races unregister` - unregister your race\
 `/races leave` - leave a race that you joined\
+`/races rivals` - list competitors in a race that you joined\
 `/races start (delay)` - start your registered race; (delay) defaults to 30 seconds\
 `/races results` - list latest race results\
 `/races speedo` - toggle display of speedometer\